 Integrated review (progress check at age 2)

 In Derbyshire, the process of sharing information, understanding skills and needs, and acting on issues arising, collectively builds the integrated review and is typically collated before the child is 2½ years old.
 Parents and carers are integral to this joint effort as they know their child best.

 This collaborative project between health and education ensures all partners continue to work closely together to enable the best outcomes for every child; particularly those who are disadvantaged or where less than expected progress is being made.
 If required, early interventions can be done, and if required, referrals to other professionals can be made.

 Please use the updated integrated review materials attached to this page.

 If you need help with this area of work, please email email@example.com.

 GOV.UK has useful guidance for early years providers about the progress check at age 2 and integrated reviews.

 More help or advice

 Don't be afraid to ask.
-Speak to children's centre staff, your health visitor, practice nurse or GP.
-And you can ask your child's childminder or nursery for guidance, particularly if you’re concerned about your child's development.
+Speak to your health visitor, children's centre staff, practice nurse or GP.
+And you can ask your child's childminder or nursery as they can help you find ways to support your child's development and school readiness.

 The advice here is aimed at families whose children are developing typically for their age.
 Families whose children need extra support because of special needs or a disability are advised to speak to their health visitor or other professional.